Mrityunjay243/dollar_bot/README.md

 Expense-Management-Bot is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
 With simple commands, this bot allows you to:
 - Add/Record new spendings
-- Display your spendings through bar graph
+- Display your spendings through a bar graph
 - Show the sum of your expenditure for the current day/month
 - Display your spending history
 - Clear/Erase all your records
 - Edit/Change any spending details if you wish to
 - Visualize your spending patterns
-- Export your spend history to tools like excel and perform an analysis
+- Export your spending history to tools like Excel and perform an analysis
 - If telegram isn't convenient enough, use discord

 ## Check out the video!

-Please refer to this [Video](https://youtu.be/T8yfeBl6-0A) for understanding the working and what's new in the telegram bot!
+Please refer to this [Video](https://youtu.be/T8yfeBl6-0A) to understand the working and what's new in the telegram bot!

 [This video](https://github.com/Mrityunjay243/dollar_bot/assets/48481966/5d3b8142-9a0a-41f2-bf3d-44db3b1e06b6) can be referred to see the added functionality of discord works.